m-soro/Project_2/README.md

 - Because this app is heavy on the images, it tends to load _slower_.
 All images are already compressed at the time of deployment.

-- For the results page, at first I didn't want to show any results in it.
-I wanted the user to search and then see the results page.
-However it breaks the parallax because every "page" has a height of "100vh", if the results shows no result or incomplete result, it ends up only half a page.
+- In the beginning each page has has a "100vh", it works great for static contents, however the "results" page is dependent on the result of the API call.
+If it returned a long list of chair status, it overflows and gets cut off.

-- To fix this, I decided to have an example of a complete search result showing as soon as the page loads and set the results page to "auto" so page height is dependent on the page result, and since there will always be a result since I was calling two APIs the page would always ends up a whole page.
+- To fix this, I decided to have an example of a complete search result showing as soon as the page loads and set the results page to "auto" so page height is dependent on the page result, and because one of the API is permissive with keywords, there will always be a result so the whole page would still show up.

 - Another challenge is presenting the forecast data.
 I just did not want tables of attributes and value displayed right away.
 It may look overly cluttered in the page so I decided to use drop downs for detailed am, pm and night forecasts.